Frequently Asked Questions

 Please visit the CDC website for more information about the transmission of coronavirus (COVID-19).

-To help protect yourself from respiratory illness, the CDC recommends everyday preventative actions including:
+The best way to protect yourself is to get vaccinated.
+To help protect yourself from respiratory illness, the CDC recommends the following everyday preventative measures:

 - Avoid close contact with people who are sick